hachyderm/community/accounts/corporate-accounts.md

 "Create the market you would want to shop at".

+> I agree to build a market that I would want to shop at.
+I agree to set the bar for having world-class corporate engagement in Hachyderm.

 We find value in drawing the analogy to forced advertising at the gas station.

 As a gas station owner, forced messaging makes sense because of the higher return on advertising.